eslamisepehr/SBU_ML/DrFarahani/README.md

 | **Data Distribution**        | Less sensitive to the distribution of the data.              | Assumes normality, performs well when assumptions are met.     |
 | **Use Cases**               | Commonly used in machine learning and statistics.            | Commonly used in statistics and pattern recognition.            |

+## Support Vector Regression (SVR)

+**SVR** stands for Support Vector Regression, which is a type of regression algorithm that uses support vector machines (SVM) for regression tasks.
+SVR is particularly effective for tasks where the relationship between the input variables and the output variable is non-linear.
+It is an extension of the support vector machine algorithm, which is primarily used for classification tasks.

+### 1. Objective of SVR:
+- The primary goal of SVR is to find a function that best represents the mapping from the input space to the output space in a way that minimizes the prediction error.

+### 2. Support Vectors:
+- SVR, like SVM, relies on support vectors.
+These are the data points that have the most significant impact on defining the optimal hyperplane (or in the case of SVR, the optimal regression line or surface).

+### 3. Hyperplane in SVR:
+- In SVR, the algorithm seeks to find a hyperplane that best fits the data.
+The hyperplane is determined by the support vectors and is chosen to maximize the margin (distance) between the hyperplane and the data points.

+### 4. Epsilon-Insensitive Tube:
+- SVR introduces the concept of an epsilon-insensitive tube around the hyperplane.
+Data points within this tube are considered to have acceptable errors, and their deviations from the hyperplane do not contribute to the loss function.

+### 5. Loss Function:
+- The loss function in SVR penalizes points outside the epsilon-insensitive tube.
+The objective is to minimize the sum of these penalties while keeping as many points as possible within the tube.
+  - Loss Function: $$\( L(\mathbf{w}, b, \xi, \hat{\xi}) = \frac{1}{2} \|\mathbf{w}\|^2 + C \sum_{i=1}^{n} (\xi_i + \hat{\xi}_i) \)$$

+### 6. Kernel Trick:
+- SVR often utilizes the kernel trick, similar to SVM, to transform the input data into a higher-dimensional space.
+This allows SVR to capture non-linear relationships between variables.

+### 7. C and Epsilon Parameters:
+- SVR includes parameters such as $\(C\)$ and $\(\epsilon\)$.
+The parameter $\(C\)$ controls the trade-off between having a smooth decision boundary and classifying the training points correctly.
+The parameter $\(\epsilon\)$ sets the width of the epsilon-insensitive tube.

+### 8. Types of SVR Kernels:
+- Commonly used kernels in SVR include linear, polynomial, radial basis function (RBF), and sigmoid kernels.
+The choice of the kernel depends on the nature of the data and the problem.

+### 9. Handling Non-Linear Relationships:
+- SVR is particularly useful when dealing with non-linear relationships between variables, as it can model complex patterns and capture intricate structures in the data.

+### 10. Scalability and Computational Efficiency:
+- SVR can be computationally intensive, especially with large datasets.
+However, its scalability can be improved using techniques such as the sequential minimal optimization (SMO) algorithm.

+In summary, Support Vector Regression (SVR) is a regression algorithm that employs the principles of support vector machines to model relationships between input variables and output variables, especially when dealing with non-linear and complex patterns.